Hands on with Developer Marketing

 On the plus side, community marketing can be very cost-effective.
 You’re basically encouraging your own customers to advocate for you, so it takes fewer salaries than building a team of speakers or writers in-house.
 You can also have your community members write and speak on your behalf, so once this program is mature, it dovetails nicely into some of the other channels here.

-Microsoft has put a lot into its community development efforts lately with programs like the Microsoft MVP award.
+Microsoft has put a lot into its community marketing for developers lately with programs like the Microsoft MVP award.
 By recognizing engineers who write and speak about Microsoft tools, they essentially encourage other fans of their products to go out and do the same.

 Like most professionals, developers are also on social media, so depending on your product and approach, you might be able to reach people there.
 Twitter, Hacker News, and Reddit are some of the most popular social platforms for developers, but I imagine you’ll find plenty on LinkedIn, too (especially if they’re job hunting).